dethrandir23/craftr/README.md

 ## 🎨 How The Template System Works

 The heart of Craftr is its template system, defined by YAML.
-A template defines the project structure, folders, files, and the variables to be requested from the user.
+A template defines the project structure, folders, files, commands, and the variables to be requested from the user.
 Here is the `template.yaml` for the built-in `cpp` template:

 ```yaml
 name: "cpp"